-ACC Basketball Preview And Prediction: Orange Among Teams Despperate For Wins
+ACC Basketball Preview And Prediction: Orange Among Teams Desperate For Wins

 Duke (22-5, 10-4) at Syracuse (16-12, 8-7) Time: 7:00 p.m.
 ET.
 TV: ESPN

 This matchup marks the first time in NCAA Division I history that two coaches with 1,000 career wins face each per ESPN.
-Duke coach Mike Krzyzewski has the most wins at 1,065 while Syracuse’s Jim Boeheim is second with 1,001 –which includes the 101 victories vacated by the NCAA.
+Duke coach Mike Krzyzewski has the most wins at 1,065 while Syracuse’s Jim Boeheim is second with 1,001 — which includes the 101 victories vacated by the NCAA.

 Orange vs. Blue Devils